chukwumaijem/playground/Readme.md

 Content:

-- Use vagrant to provision two Ubuntu VMs
+- Use vagrant to provision an Ubuntu VM
 - Use docker provisioning to
-- - install and configure Caddy server in the Vms
+- - install and configure Caddy server in the VM
 - - copy website files to the VMs
 - - deploy a docker stack with Caddy and two other docker images
 - Caddy serves the static websites from the marketing folder